 Additionally, as the Company looks to expand international product sales in the US, UK and other countries, exposure to changes in the laws and regulations (including on matters such as regulatory requirements, import duties, tariffs and taxation) in those countries could also adversely affect the operations, financial performance, or reputation of the Company.
-In particular, the Company is closely monitoring developments and potential regulatory changes to import tariffs for products imported into the United States from Canada and any retaliatory actions by Canada and the provinces.
-Case Goods sales to the United States represents approximately 1% of Operating Revenue as of the six-month period ended December 31, 2024.
+In particular, Corby is monitoring potential regulatory changes to import tariffs between Canada and the United States.
+Canadian goods compliant with CUSMA continue to benefit from exemption from the 10% baseline tariff, including our exports to the US.
+The company is also diversifying supply chains to help ensure product availability, in addition to increasing promotion of Canadian and international products to seize new opportunities and mitigate risks effectively.
 The Company may also purchase raw materials from international sources, and the price and availability of these materials may be adversely affected by changes in laws and regulations.
-The Company actively works to mitigate or minimize these risks through measures including but not limited to diversifying supply chains and export markets, active management of promotions and pricing, re-allocation of investments, and management of the timing of shipments to export markets impacted by such changes in regulatory measures.
+The Company actively works to mitigate or minimize these risks through measures including but not limited to diversifying supply chains and export markets, active management of promotions and pricing, and reallocation of investments.
 Corby will continue to be agile and respond with speed as new developments occur in this matter.